mariocesar/codenamegenerator/README.md

 # namegenerator
-A Name generator of the form "Adjetive Noum"
+A Name generator of the form "Adjetive Noun"

 Test it by